Temperature Determines Electricity Consumption

 Electric power generation from wind or solar energy is difficult to forecast, while the generation of a thermal power station (e.g. a gas-fuelled power plant) can be controlled with the utmost precision.
 Besides the hydroelectric storage power plants in Western Austria, the thermal power plants in Austria’s East are indispensable to avoid supply shortfalls or capacity overloads because they can be used for RD measures.

-Days with Redispatch in the reference period Jan-Nov
+Days with redispatch in the reference period February

-Currently APG resorts to the safety measure RD almost daily to ensure that electricity supply is guaranteed also when it gets tight.
-Climatic conditions and the introduction of the price zone between AUT and GER in October 2018 have cushioned the RD increase.
-One thing is clear: the energy transition is progressing, the grid expansion is lagging behind and redispatch remains indispensable.
+By now, APG has to resort to emergency redispatch (RD) measures almost daily to ensure a functioning electricity supply also when it gets tight.
+In 2020 alone APG had to intervene on 261 days to balance fluctuations in the grid.
+In 2021 an intervention was necessary already on 44 days.
+Climatic circumstances and the introduction of the electricity price zone between AUT and GER at the end of October 2018 have cushioned the RD increase to a certain extent.
+Nevertheless, one thing is clear: the energy transition is progressing, grid expansion is lagging behind, and redispatch measures remain indispensable.

 APG grid: strong backbone for Austria’s energy supply